dancodermachine/DVD-Rental-Database-Analysis/README.md

 ## Description

 This database holds data about a company that rents DVDs.
-Queries have been written to obtain a better understanding of the data.
+Queries have been written in PostgreSQL and used to obtain a better understanding of the data.
 An Entity-Relationship Diagram was used as guidance to join the different entities of the database.
 Queries were written in order to answer the following questions:

 * What family-friendly movie categories are families watching most?
 * What is the maximum, minimum and average rental duration of family-friendly movies?